Databases A to Z

 Citations and abstracts for articles in all areas of medicine, including dentistry and nursing.

 Data and analyst reports on mutual funds and stocks.

-Our digital downloadable eBook and eAudiobook collection is now available with Advantage titles available only to Cook District card holders.
-Sign in at MyMediaMall.net with you library card number and access titles compatible with a variety of operating systems and devices.
+Our digital downloadable eBook and eAudiobook collection now includes titles available only to Cook Memorial Library District cardholders.
+Sign in at MyMediaMall.net with your library card number to access titles compatible with a variety of devices and operating systems.

 New Book of Knowledge

-This online encyclopedia for children in grades 3-5 includes pictures, facts, Internet links, magazine articles, projects, and experiments.
+This online encyclopedia for children in grades 3 through 5; includes pictures, facts, links to reliable online resources, magazine articles, projects, and experiments.

 New Book of Popular Science

-Online science encyclopedia geared toward students.
-Includes maps, illustrations, tables
+Online science encyclopedia geared toward students; includes maps, illustrations, and tables.

-Hundreds of searchable databases including vital records, cemetery transcriptions, marriage and death indexes, family histories and more.
+Hundreds of searchable databases include vital records, cemetery transcriptions, marriage and death indexes, and family histories.